alejandro-reyesamaro/Adaptive_Framework/README.md

-Adaptive Search C++
+Adaptive Framework
 =====

-C++ version of Adaptive Search (Codognet and Diaz 2001, http://dl.acm.org/citation.cfm?id=668485)
+Adaptive Framework is a C++ metaheuristics framework.